JimZeeKing/GZON/README.md

 # Including the file in your project
 Just use one of the two files in the **dist** folder and you are good to go!
 You could also `require("GZON")` on the source.

+# Documentation
+You can read throught this [huge documentation](https://jimzeeking.github.io/GZON/GZON.html) :)

 # Example
 See the [index.html](https://github.com/JimZeeKing/GZON/blob/master/index.html) file to test it live with a demo object.<br>With the demo there, the initial json data is ~25kb and the compressed result is ~3kb.
 Those results can vary depending of the input object.